top of page

 From 32,000 volunteers, he selected three hundred men according to God’s criteria.
 Gideon and these men equipped with their trumpets, pitchers and torches so frightened the Midianites, that he put to flight all their host.

 The people wanted to make Gideon king, but he refused.
-But they persisted in their desire to be like the other nations and have a king.
-God granted their request.
+However, they persisted in their desire to be like the other nations and have a king, and God granted their request.

 Mauro gives an overview of the time of the judges, explaining (in chapter VII) how the 450 years St. Paul attributed to them was allotted to each judge, from Othniel to Samuel.